 \subsection{The Proposed Methodology}

-The purpose of our analysis is to show how GAP proximities can facilitate the explanation of RF model success or failure for a given observation based on its nearest neighbors in the training set.
+The purpose of our analysis is to show how GAP proximities can facilitate the explanation of RF model success or failure for a given observation based on its nearest neighbors in the training set, where ``nearest" is understood in the specific sense furnished by the proximities.

 The manner in which we employ the RF GAP proximities to explain success or failure of the model outputs is twofold.

-The first type of explanation is akin to the type of explanation furnished by SHAP, in the sense that SHAP simply helps to explain why the model predicted what it did, irrespective of whether that prediction was close to or far from the ground truth label.
-The main difference in this case is that SHAP explanations attribute the prediction to different features while the GAP-based explanations attribute the prediction to different points in the training set.
+The first type of explanation, like SHAP or LIME, simply helps to explain why the model predicted what it did, irrespective of whether that prediction was close to or far from the ground truth label.
+The main difference in this case is that SHAP and LIME explanations attribute the prediction to different features while the GAP-based explanations attribute the prediction to different points in the training set.